Goldstein Lab

 After the workshop:

-• Please do share any photo galleries that you make with us.
-I'd love to see them, and I'd be happy to share them on our photo galleries page.
+• Please do share any photo galleries or social media posts with us.
+I'd love to see them!
+And I'm keen to share them on our photo galleries page.
 I'd also love to exchange ideas, and hear what you learned about how we might improve the workshops or this set of instructions.

 Bob Goldstein | Biology Department | UNC Chapel Hill